Towards early fault tolerance on a 2$\times$N array of qubits equipped with shuttling: Introduction

 It may seem natural to assume the use of fully 2D architectures to embed such codes, possibly with augmentations to enable some longer-range interactions (as in, e.g., \cite{bravyi2023highthreshold}).
 However, such complex devices might not be available for some time; their first fault tolerant iteration may be more limited.
 For example, the size of an array realised on a quantum chip might be constrained in one direction.
 This motivated research towards the feasibility of 1D or quasi-1D error correction \cite{Li_2018, shaw2022quantum}.
 Implementing 2D codes in this kind of devices can theoretically be solved by extending the length of the interactions, thereby increasing the non-locality of the operations.
 Albeit challenging, this can however be tackled in the same way as long-range interactions in the aforementioned qLDPC codes, \textit{i.e.} by swapping or displacing the qubits.

 In this paper, we study the feasibility of quantum error correction in the most constrained experimental setup beyond 1D: a 2$\times$N array of qubits.
 Long-range interactions are implemented by assuming that the qubits can be collectively shuttled along one of the two lines of the array.
-Several qubit platforms have been shown to be suitable to implement such an operation with high fidelity, including atom arrays \cite{Bluvstein_2023}, ion traps \cite{Pino_2021} or spins qubits \cite{Langrock_2023}.
+Several qubit platforms have been shown to be suitable to implement such an operation with high fidelity, including atom arrays \cite{Bluvstein_2023} or ion traps \cite{Pino_2021}, but spins qubits \cite{Langrock_2023} may be the most promising one for also implementing the proposed 2$\times$N array.
 First, we establish a precise framework to determine the classes of codes that can be efficiently implemented in our device.
 This study is then applied to two specific examples: the surface code and higher-rate qLDPC codes.
 Regarding the surface code, we demonstrate that universal quantum computation is possible in a practical setup based on silicon spin qubits, despite the additional experimental constraints that the geometry entails.
 With the help of numerical simulations accounting for additional shuttling errors, we estimate a resource cost that is moderate enough to run meaningful quantum algorithms in the classically intractable regime.
 As for higher-rate qLDPC codes, we evaluate their performance under the noise processes that are anticipated for relevant devices, and demonstrate that despite their complexity they do give an advantage over the surface code in a noise domain that is practically achievable.

 For simplicity our analysis assumes a strictly 2$\times$N array.
 In practice, given the long device length that would be required for meaningful post-classical tasks, it is reasonable to assume that a real device could incorporate a plurality of junctions -- thus the overall geometry would be a lattice formed of long 2$\times$N sections.
 The processes we analyse in this paper would then occur along each long section, while the overall algorithm would benefit from the additional routing advantages of the lattice.
-We return to this possibility in the Conclusion.
+We return to this possibility in the discussion.